Nutrition & Growing Consumption

-- Expand the Fresh Fruit and Vegetable Program (FFVP) to all elementary schools that qualify under the Community Eligibility Provision.
+- Expand the Fresh Fruit and Vegetable Program (FFVP) to all low-income elementary schools and keep the program open to only fresh commodities.

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)

 - USDA should release the updated WIC food package which makes permanent the enhanced fruit and vegetable benefit amount that results in low-income women and young children having access to daily recommended amounts of produce.
 The updated amount reflects a 3x-4x increase since the last update.

 - Congress should not intervene in delaying the WIC food package release or interfere with the science-based process of updating nutrition standards in WIC

 - The Indian Health Service (IHS) and Veterans Affairs (VA) should launch their respective produce prescription pilots.